 Henline Mountain Trail # 3352 is a hiking trail in Marion County, Oregon.
 It is within Willamette National Forest and Opal Creek Wilderness Area.
 It is 2.4 miles long and begins at 1,888 feet altitude.
 Traveling the entire trail is 4.9 miles with a total elevation gain of 2,571 feet.
 The Henline Mtn Trail parking is near the trailhead.

-Henline Mountain Trail # 3352 Professional Review and Guide
+Henline Mountain Trail # 3352 Professional Reviews and Guides

 "An easy add-on to an Opal Creek trip, the short 1.8-mile out-and-back to the impressive 126-foot Henline Falls is a no-brainer if you’re in the area and have the energy.
 Alternately, its size and the numerous waterfalls that hide above it make a trek to Henline worthy of its own day.